 Step 3: Profit

 Enjoy!
 You’ve successfully transitioned to green cleaning products!
 Congrats!
 It can be overwhelming making new lifestyle changes, but by taking small steps like phasing out old cleaners with new, green options you can make sustainable lifestyle changes that will stay with you.
-Plus, it you won’t have to put out a large investment in cleaning products all at once (if you’ve ever moved, you know the pain of having to repurchase every single cleaner you ever owned, it’s surprisingly expensive!).
+Plus, you won’t have to put out a large investment in cleaning products all at once (if you’ve ever moved, you know the pain of having to repurchase every single cleaner you ever owned, it’s surprisingly expensive!).